David Daglish, board director at A&P takes us through the client customer journey highlighting the power of a long-standing client agency partnership.

 Over the last couple of years, A&P’s creative team has worked on Aston Manor corporate account, developing the Loves Cider campaign, a campaign that has most recently been seen in the launch of Aston Manor’s export site.

-So, from a simple sales promotion nearly 20 years ago, to an export site to support the continuing growth of Aston Manor around the world, A&P ‘know how’ has always been there to assist and add ideas at every opportunity.
+So, from a simple campaign nearly 20 years ago, to an export site to support the continuing growth of Aston Manor around the world, A&P ‘know how’ has always been there to assist and add ideas at every opportunity.
 Personally, the Aston Manor journey chronicles my career at A&P and is a source of immense pride.

 Looking back to the early days, A&P was a small, fledgling agency but by adapting to the market and always delivering first class service, A&P has flourished into the fully integrated business that it is today.
 The Aston Manor story is only one of many long-term client relationships within the A&P, a fact that demonstrates the commitment across the business to constantly deliver.